-→§ 73-19-111.
-Offenses and penalties
+§ 73-19-111.
+Penalty for violating provisions regulating use of pharmaceutical agents.

 (1) Any optometrist violating any provision of Sections 73-19-101 through 73-19-109 shall, upon conviction for a first offense, be guilty of a misdemeanor and shall be fined not more than Five Hundred Dollars (\$500.00) at the discretion of the court, and upon conviction for a second or later offense shall be fined not less than Five Hundred Dollars (\$500.00) nor more than One Thousand Dollars (\$1,000.00), or imprisoned not less than six (6) months nor more than one (1) year at the discretion of the court.
 Such actions shall be brought by the State Board of Optometry.
 However, this shall not be construed to prohibit the State Board of Medical Licensure, the State Board of Pharmacy, or any affected individual from bringing actions against any optometrist violating any provision of Sections 73-19-101 through 73-19-109.